Anti-Inflammatory Diet Plan →

 Jump to Recipe

-These fig bars are a no-bake dessert made in 3 easy steps!
-Full of antioxidant-rich chocolate, figs, coconut, and cashews, this no-bake recipe is vegan, paleo, grain free, and gluten-free.
-Perfect for snacking on the go or a healthy dessert.
+These Fig Bars are a no-bake dessert made in 3 easy steps!
+Full of antioxidant-rich chocolate, figs, coconut, and cashews, this no-bake recipe is vegan, paleo, grain-free, and gluten-free.
+Perfect for snacking on-the-go or a healthy dessert.

 Fig bars for any occasion!

 1. Lunch Box!
-Yes, these are peanut free and they look like a candy bar.
+Yes, these are peanut-free and they look like a candy bar.
 Kids will be SUPER happy and healthy.
 Plus these bars are both paleo and vegan so they accommodate to a lot of allergy-friendly kiddos, ya know?
 Oh and while you’re at it, throw in some of these oatmeal cookie energy bites for the lunch box.

 2. Pre or Post Workout Fuel.
 Natural fruit and nut carbohydrates for energy.
 Coconut is great because it contains a boost in iron, while cashews give the bars a little protein boost.
 Both are excellent for fueling the body before your workout, and assisting in recovery after the workout.